Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Reply

-Kris Ketchum says a few months ago
+Kris Ketchum says 10 months ago

 Is fenbendazole safe to take with my other prescribed medications?
 And what dose should I take? and in what form?